Tanchwa/DevOps-Projects/Ansible/README.md

     3. Push out a change to the infrustructure using Ansible

 ## Methodology for Project 2
 I used my knowledge from the CompTIA Network+ certification to put in what I think would make an effective network.
 When designing this network, the picture I had in my head for this business is a business analytics company with a few different teams, one large office in Chicago, and a smaller remote office in St. Louis.
 The company would have a large database on site, a webserver with two hosts and a reverse proxy for their web page but no client facing web app, a number of hosts managed with LDAP, and a certificating Kerberos server for PowerBI, Microsoft Office, and Adobe Licenses.
 I also included a Next Gen Firewall, used HSRP on the distribution layer routers, and manually configured the routing tables.
+The change: the company is expanding its IT department handling the webserver.
+There are now going to be a few individual nodes in St. Louis that need access to the DMZ.

+## Requirements
+clone the Tanchwa/DevOps-Projects repository ansible installed on the machine you're working from have the ansible galaxy cisco modules installed from ansible

 ## To Do
     * Rough outline of logical topology
     * Finish the inventory outline with LDAP support
     * Finish basline playbook
-    * Come up with an idea for the network change and update the README to include this
+    * ~~Come up with an idea for the network change and update the README to include this~~
     * Set up a virtual network and test out the baseline
     * Run a change playbook